d-protsenko/tutorials/das/user_guide.md

     |   | -- ..
     |-- features
     |   | -- ..
-     -- server-0.3.2.jar (the version of jar file can differs)
+     -- server-0.3.2.jar (version of jar file may differ)
 ```

 Use the command `dc` (download core) to download the core pack.
 This command supports the following arguments: